lujig/dfpsr/README.md

 	Calculate the best DM value for ld file.

 	lddm.py [-r FREQUENCY] [-s SUBINT] [-n] [-d DM] [-z ZONE] filename

+ldconv.py:
+	Convert the ld format file to other format.

+	ldconv.py [-m MODE] filename

 ld.py:
 	Provide some functions to access ld format data.
 With these functions, one can read data and information of ld file, or write data and information in a ld file.